amelia-bryant/SMII/tutorial_sheets/03_moving_systems_ans.md

 ## Question 8

-The angular velocity $\omega$ AC = 5 $\degree$ per second.
+The angular velocity $\omega$ AC=5° per second.
 Determine the angular velocity of the hydraulic actuator BC and the rate at which the actuator is extending.

 <img src = "figs\03_moving_systems\Q8.jpg" width="50%"> <br>